 skill areas of listening, reading, speaking and writing, and we try and

 incorporate all of these skills into each lesson.
 We also look at a

 wide range of songs, advertisements and other authentic material, to broaden

 your son general knowledge of French-speaking countries.

 5. How will we measure success in this unit?

 There will be three assessment tasks completed over the course of the term:

-a) Small listening and reading comprehension tasks, which revises the vocabulary and expressions introduced in class.
+a) A listening and reading comprehension task, which revises the vocabulary and expressions for Unit 4 introduced in class.

 b) A speaking interview, to consolidate and practice the questions and responses learned.